ThomasKasene/homelab-iac/README.md

 # Homelab Infrastructure as Code

-This repository is a playground for me to learn about various technologies such as Linux, Raspberry PI, and K3S.
+This repository is a playground for me to learn about various technologies such as Linux, Raspberry Pi, and K3S.
 It's not currently stable and you shouldn't use it.

-## Raspberry PI K3S Cluster
+## Raspberry Pi K3S Cluster

 ### Prerequisites

-Each node in the Raspberry PI K3S cluster to be flashed with the following settings:
+Each node in the Raspberry Pi K3S cluster to be flashed with the following settings:

-- Raspberry PI OS Lite (64-bit)
+- Raspberry Pi OS Lite (64-bit)
 - A unique hostname
 - SSH enabled